lyulouisa/Website_AIHQ_rating/docs/source/mac.rst

-Set up the Python Environment
+Set up the Python Environment for MacOS
 ===============================

 Follow these steps to first install Miniconda, and then create a Python 3.11.3 virtual environment, before proceeding with the website setup.